joyhughes/Jen/README.md

 ### Generative Genesis - Manual Environmental Art
 September 2021 <br>
 <img src = "https://miro.medium.com/max/1400/1*d6pv0GgJkzDXMIc54xgG2Q.jpeg" width = 200 > <br>
-Gensworthy generates clusters of similar elements that vary in position, orientation, size, and color.
+GG generates clusters of similar elements that vary in position, orientation, size, and color.
 They can be arranged in circles, grids, or along pathways determined by a vector field.
 The scene is then constructed by hand, typically in an outdoor setting, often with a scenic backdrop.
 Lux can be used to generate similar scenes digitally using photographic composition.

 ### Project Newton - Digitally Composited Light Painting
 October 2021 <br>